-Part of the Year of Climate Change and Health webinar series, this seventh installment will highlight children's sensitivity to the health threats imposed by climate change, and will offer solutions to help this vulnerable population mitigate and adapt to those threats.
+Part of the Year of Climate Change and Health webinar series, this seventh installment highlights children's sensitivity to the health threats imposed by climate change, and will offer solutions to help this vulnerable population mitigate and adapt to those threats.
 Brought to you by APHA and the Mid-Atlantic Center for Children's Health and the Environment.

 Olubukolami "Mimi”"Musa, MPH